wocsa/cyberjutsu/langs/fr_FR/rules.md

 1. The cyberjutsuka after practicing with someone gree him with physical bow called Ritsu [Rei](./glossary.md#rei) or "Domo arigato" sentence

-### Training etiquette
+### French Translation of 'Training etiquette'

-#### General training etiquette
+#### French Translation of 'General training etiquette'

 1. Cyberjutsuka listens to the Sensei and wait him to finish before interrupting or asking question
 1. Cyberjutsuka asks the Sensei to be away from the dojo, before leaving it during the training (even temporarily)
-1. Cyberjutsuka asks the Sensei to enter the dojo, during the training.
+1. French Translation of 'Cyberjutsuka asks the Sensei to enter the dojo, during the training.'
 1. Cyberjutsuka wait for the order of the Sensei to enter in the dojo or use the cyberdeck before entering in.
 1. Cyberjutsuka wait for the order of the Sensei to leave the dojo before leaving it or shutdown the cyberdeck.
-1. Cyberjutsuka execute orders from the Sensei.
+1. French Translation of 'Cyberjutsuka execute orders from the Sensei.'

-#### Greeting before the training
+#### French Translation of 'Greeting before the training'

 1. Everyone stand formally (arms close to the body, feet close, head straight) behind his cyberdeck facing the Sensei or if it's not physical everyone